ropensci/roweb3/content/blog/2024-09-12-mentoring-tools/index.en.md

 ## Mentor Guidelines

-We wrote the [rOpenSci Champions Program Mentor Guidelines](https://ropensci-org.github.io/champions-mentor-guidelines/) to provide a comprehensive framework to mentors with tools and insights to navigate their roles effectively.
+We wrote the [rOpenSci Champions Program Mentor Guidelines](https://ropensci-org.github.io/champions-mentor-guidelines/) to provide mentors with a comprehensive framework of tools and insights to navigate their roles effectively.
 It begins with an overview of mentors' responsibilities, emphasizing their role in inspiring and advising mentees while connecting them to valuable resources, networks, and experiences.
 The "Mentors Tools" section offers practical guidance on essential resources, including program infrastructure, tools for effective meetings, collaborative note-taking systems, scheduling aids, and a Code of Conduct.
 In "Mentorship Meetings," the handbook emphasizes the importance of setting an agenda for the meetings, note-taking, setting an appropriate meeting frequency, and maintaining structured tracking to ensure accountability and progress.
 It provides templates for all these items.
 The "Mentorship Skills" section is ment as a reminder of the core competencies mention in the mentors' training,  like active listening, effective questioning, and giving constructive feedback.
 Additionally, details the GROW model, a goal-setting framework that helps mentors and mentees define clear objectives and actionable plans.
 We developed it as a living document, and we are always grateful for feedback and updates to ensure it remains a valuable resource for our mentors and the community